AnkitSiva/CLISetupGuide/Setup_Guide.md

 ## Installing Zsh and OhMyZsh

 Zshell (or Zsh) is a different shell to use when interacting with your computer through the CLI.
-Most machines use Bash by default but Zsh is more readily optimized for faster use, and configuration.
+Most machines use Bash by default but Zsh is more readily optimized for faster __use__, and configuration.

 I use OhMyZsh as my plugin manager for Zsh -- it is the largest community for Zsh plugins and themes and the most widely supported.